 Monitoring employee productivity serves as a win-win for both the employer and the employee.

-And whether you have freelancers, remote workers or a physical office set-up, the best way to track employee productivity is with the help of a powerful productivity tracker.
+And whether you have freelancers, remote workers, or a physical office set-up, the best way to track employee productivity is with the help of a powerful employee productivity tracker.

-However, always go for a user-friendly employee productivity management tool, like Time Doctor, to ensure you don’t land in any privacy or legal issues.
+However, always go for a user-friendly and safe employee productivity management tool, like Time Doctor, to ensure you don’t land in any privacy or legal issues.

 Sign up for a free trial and try out this productivity tracking software today!